How to Pass the ICAEW ACA Business Planning: Tax (BPT) Exam

 As mentioned above, any time spent looking something up in your notes is time which could have been spent typing a mark scoring point.
 Therefore, you should aim to build your tax knowledge and to a level where you use the open book notes sparingly as this will enable you to type more in the exam.
 Personally, other than the Common Exam Scenario reminder section, I only use the Open Book Notes if a very technical matter comes up, such as the crystallisation of a gain when an incorporated overseas PE disposes of an asset within 6 years.

 Tip 5 – Bag the relatively easy ethics marks

 Ethics is examined is all the ACA exams and whilst ethics questions do get harder as the ACA progresses, the ethics marks remain comparatively easier to the technical marks.
 BPT exams include up to 10 marks for ethics which equates to 18% of the marks needed to secure a 55% passing grade.
 Therefore, comparatively easy ethics marks offer the opportunity to bag 18% of the marks you need to pass - in what our opinion is - the hardest ACA Professional Level exam.

 The most efficient exam strategy is to ensure that you have an exam technique which will ensure that you make the ten points needed to get maximum marks for ethics.

 Need Help Passing the ACA BPT Exam?

-Our BPT classroom and online courses focus on the most frequently examined technical content and demonstrate the optimal exam technique for each type of BPT question.
+Our BPT courses focus on the most frequently examined technical content and demonstrate the optimal exam technique for each type of BPT question.
 Sample classes from the course, our BPT Open Book Notes and our BPT Master Plan can be found here.